PaddlePaddle/Paddle/doc/design/v2_layer.md

 The advantages of this implementation are:

-1. It make configuration parsing easily to implement and understand.
+1. It makes configuration parsing easily to implement and understand.
 It also fit Paddle's configuration structure and no need to handle some special situation we listed before.
 1. It makes error message clear.
 The call stack of this implementation is not so deep.
 As a comparison, the depth first search algorithm generates a very deep call stack.

 The disadvantages of this implementation are: